Effect of Measurement Backaction on Quantum Clock Precision Studied with a Superconducting Circuit: Experimental details

 \subsection{Spectrum of the oscillations in the weak measurement regime}

-With the time traces acquired in the weak measurement regime, the power spectrum density trace is obtained by doing FFT.
-Each FFT trace is 250 milliseconds long and takes less than 5 minutes to acquire, instead of 10's hours averaging.
-The figure below is an example of the un-processed PSD trace.
-By fitting the noise floor to a polynomial function, we subtract the JPA-response dominated noise floor and get the PSD of Rabi oscillation under weak measurement in FIG.~\ref{fig:PSDs} in the main text.
+With the time traces acquired in the weak measurement regime, the PSD trace is obtained by averaging multiple fast Fourier transforms (FFTs).
+Each FFT is taken over a 250-ms time trace.
+To average enough FFTs for a high-fidelity spectral density, we require less than five minutes' worth of data.
+This is a vast improvement over the tens of hours of averaged data required in a previous work~\cite{palacios2010experimental}.
+Fig. \ref{fig:raw_FFT} is an example of an unprocessed PSD trace.
+By fitting the noise floor to a polynomial function, we subtract the JPA-response-dominated noise floor and get the PSD of Rabi oscillations under weak measurement in Fig.~\ref{fig:PSDs} in the main text.